dijsilva/preprocspectra/README.md

 ```
 To use all treatments, just use [`'all'`] as the second parameter.

+The function `make_transfomations` will return a list of tuples with the treatments.
+The list size corresponds to the number of treatments applied (maximum 23).
+The size of each tuple corresponds to the number of inserted dataframes to be preprocessed + 1 (at last position has a name of preprocessing method) and the order of the datasets in each tuple is the same as that inserted.
 There are 23 treatments available for use.

 ## Preprocessing methods available